carbon-language/carbon-lang/testing/file_test/README.md

     following CHECK lines without line information will immediately follow, between the CHECK with line information and the associated line.

+    STDERR checks are placed before the line they refer to if possible, and otherwise as early in the file as possible.
+STDOUT check lines are placed after the line they refer to if possible, and otherwise at the end of the file.

 -   `// ARGS: <arguments>`

     Provides a space-separated list of arguments, which will be passed to